Connect with others who understand.

 • Send fluid from a blister to a lab for analysis and viral culture

-• Perform a biopsy, which entails taking a small skin sample to examine under a microscope
+• Do a biopsy (take a small skin sample to check under a microscope)

-Once your health care provider knows which skin condition you have, they can recommend effective treatment options.
-It’s possible to have psoriasis and shingles at the same time, but they’ll still require different treatments.
+Once your healthcare provider knows which skin condition you have, they can recommend effective treatment options.
+It’s possible to have psoriasis and shingles at the same time, but they still need different treatments.

 How Are Psoriasis and Shingles Treated?

-Psoriasis is an autoimmune disease, so your health care provider will likely recommend treatments that target the immune system.
-For shingles, they will likely prescribe antiviral medication.
+Psoriasis is an autoimmune disease, so your healthcare provider will likely recommend treatments that target the immune system.
+For shingles, they’ll likely prescribe antiviral medication.

 Treatments for psoriasis include: